-Circuit protection will be via circuit breakers located in the electrical panel(s).
-The main power shut-off will be located inside the electrical panel or immediately adjacent to it.
-This panel and the location of the main breaker should be located upon moving into your new home.
+Circuit protection will be via circuit breakers located in the electrical panel in each suite.
+Each breaker in the electrical panel is labelled as per its' dedicated use.
+This panel and the dedication of each breaker should be located upon moving into your new home.
 Should the circuit breaker "trip", it is likely due to overloading of a specific circuit or a short circuit in an appliance cord.
 The start-up load of electric motors can also temporarily overload a circuit.
 To correct tripped breakers, isolate the cause of the overload or short and disconnect it.
 The circuit breaker can then be reset by turning it to the "off" position and then to the "on" position.
 If the breaker continually trips, contact an electrician.